 1 Pedological characterisation.
-At the plot installation a detailed soil profile pit description complemented by sampling according to genetic horizons should lead to a detailed soil classification following the World Reference Base for Soil Resources (IUSS Working Group WRB, 2015).
+At the plot installation a detailed soil profile pit description complemented by sampling according to genetic horizons should lead to a detailed soil

+WRB, 2015).

 2 Monitoring of the soil condition.
 Both the organic and the mineral soil layers are sampled and analysed in the laboratory at regular time intervals (e.g. every 10 years).
 For this purpose, composite samples are taken at fixed depth layers.